 Born into the MacGregor Clan, and trained by expert bagpiping teachers in Monterey and Canada, Elise considers herself to be a "People's Piper."
-By this she means gladly wearing many different hats - from being the star attraction at black-tie whiskey tastings to humbly presenting honors at military funerals, escorting VIPs onto corporate stages, summoning guests to attention at formal wedding ceremonies, psyching-up athletes for golf competitions, and serenading wine tasters with smooth background music.
-Elise derives her versatility from performing year-round as a professional solo bagpiper, bandleader and fiddler for Celtic band Charmas (also listed on Gigmasters), Highland Games competitor with the Monterey Bay Pipe Band, and seasonal parade marcher with Canada's Kincardine Scottish Pipe Band.
+She is equally in her element being the star attraction at a black-tie whiskey tasting, humbly presenting honors at a military funeral, escorting VIPs onto a corporate stage, marching newlyweds up the aisle, psyching-up golfers, or serenading wine tasters with smooth background music.

 Five years of leading Celtic band Charmas (in which she plays both fiddle and bagpipes) have equipped Elise with a comprehensive knowledge of Irish/Scottish favorites, as well as a deep understanding of how to play Celtic music with authentic expression.
 Her bagpipe recordings are played on international radio/streaming throughout the UK and in America.
 She competes with the award-winning Monterey Bay Pipe Band, and seasonally performs with Canada's Kincardine Scottish Pipe Band (to whom she credits her large repertoire of Songs of Glory, Grand Marches, and Battle Marches).